TokyoExpress/recon-for-twitch/README.md

 As I began development, I soon discovered that the answer was "yes, absolutely".
 But I ran into a few more overarching questions:

 <ul>
-   <li>What types of games should Project S be able to classify?</li>
+   <li>What types of games should Recon be able to classify?</li>
-   <li>Should Project S be able to identify correctly even when the image provided is not gameplay (e.g. loading screens or menus)?</li>
+   <li>Should Recon be able to identify correctly even when the image provided is not gameplay (e.g. loading screens or menus)?</li>
    <li>At what accuracy should optimization stop?
 90%?
 95%?
 What is the maximum capability of a model like this?</li>
-   <li>What are the practical applications and extensions of Project S?</li>
+   <li>What are the practical applications and extensions of Recon?</li>
 </ul>

 Language: **Python**